Insight

 The chart highlights that, from a historical perspective, the current 15-year period of US outperformance has been exceptionally prolonged.

-1. Aggressive response to the global financial crisis.
+1. The US's aggressive response to the global financial crisis.

-2. The rise of the tech giants at the start of the outperformance.
-The US was home to a number of relatively young high growth tech companies known as the Magnificent 7 (Mag7) which saw substantial growth driving market gains.
+2. The rise of the tech giants.
+The US has been home to a number of relatively young high growth tech companies known as the Magnificent 7 (Mag 7) which saw substantial growth driving market gains.

-So, the more interesting question for Andy Hall is to continuously appraise the level of maturity, competitive environment and the evolving regulatory landscape of each of those Megatech's.
+So the interesting task for Andy Hall, as a global equity fund manager, is the continuous appraisal of the maturity, the competitive environment and the evolving regulatory landscape of each of those Megatech's.

-2. What is the role of active funds v passive strategies?
+2. What is the role of active funds versus passive strategies?

-This question was frequently asked in various forms, requires a nuanced perspective.
-As highlighted in our own Kenneth Blay’s recent report Beyond Active and Passive Investing, Asia and EM International and Small Cap active strategies continue to be able to garner assets, which we have seen with our Henley based funds.
-Even in the US the data is more nuanced: fundamental blend strategies have faced challenges, they've promised growth opportunities in US growth, value and small cap.
+We got this same question in a number of different guises.
+The first thing to say is that the debate is more nuanced than the question!
+Our own Kenneth Blay produced a recent report analysing the data that shows that Asia/EM, International and Small Cap strategies continue to be able to garner assets and we have seen that with our Henley funds, too.
+Even in the US the data is more nuanced: US fundamental blend has really struggled but there have been growth opportunities in US growth, value and small cap.

 I would argue that the outlook for our fundamental equity strategies is promising for the following reasons:

-The fact that US outperformance has been coincident with rising market concentration is unsurprising with the rise of the Mag7 and whilst this has continued this year, there are indications that the market is looking to broaden out:
+The fact that US outperformance has coincided with rising market concentration is unsurprising given the rise of the Mag 7 and, whilst this has continued this year, there are indications that the market is looking to broaden out:

 Past performance does not predict future returns.
 For full performance tables click here.